 But I think finally he's going to have to confront these allegations, which he hasn't really done.

-He sort of danced around it.
+He's sort of danced around it.

-But he's never said, Well, what is the option of confronting?
+But what is the option of confronting?

 I mean, how do you confront it without an admission?

-Uh and then on top of that, then he's got this other bigger issue, probably from a legal standpoint.
+And then on top of that, then he's got this other bigger issue, probably from a legal standpoint.

-Although civilly, I guess there could be ultimately lawsuits filed against him.
+Although, civilly, I guess, there could be ultimately lawsuits filed against him.

-Uh they are examining that and the way that he withheld the actual number of deaths in nursing homes.
+They are examining that and the way that he withheld the actual number of deaths in nursing homes.

 Again, he's created all of these problems for himself.

-Uh he really was quite untouchable, it looked like uh even though his party is moving to the left, he had enough support in both chambers and among the public.
+Even though his party is moving to the left, he had enough support in both chambers and among the public.

-What he's done is cherry pick a few television reporters who have asked him decent questions, but he has not been asked directly.
+What he's done is cherry-pick a few television reporters who have asked him decent questions, but he has not been asked directly.

-Uh did you effectively proposition this other woman?
+Did you effectively proposition this other woman?

 Look her up, only she's the prettier one.